 Power User Tip: When using either option, you will need to select Outputs 1 and 2 in the audio application your want to record.
 Make sure to select Outputs 3 and 4 in the audio application in which your recording to avoid a feedback loop.

 3.2 Installation for macOS

-Your Studio-series interface is a class-compliant Core Audio device in macOS.
-No driver installation is necessary for any Studio-series device.
+Your Studio 24c is a class-compliant Core Audio device in macOS.
+No driver installation is necessary.
+Installing Universal Control for your Studio 24c is optional.